crestfalln/Vengeance/README.md

 # Vengeance
-### A problem that inspired me to take up coding, a problem which I was not solve then.
-Implemented in all programming languages I learn.
+### A problem that inspired me to take up coding, a problem which I was not able to solve then.
+Implemented in all programming languages that I will learn.

 The problem goes something like this: